fioprotocol/fio.chronicle/README.md

 It connects to `nodeos` process running `state_history_plugin` at `localhost:8080` and exports the data to a websocket server at `localhost:8800`.
 In a production environment, hosts may be different machines in the network.

 ##### Installation
-To install fio.chronicle along with its config.ini file, to /opt/fio-chronicle, execute the following command;
+To install fio.chronicle along with the default config.ini file, to /opt/fio-chronicle, execute the following command;
 ```shell
 ./scripts/install.sh
 ```